andylindebros/ProfileImageEditor/README.md

 ```

 ## Export Images
-The Export delivery model generates two images: the original image and a resized version with the specified dimensions.
+The Export delivery model generates two UIImages: the original image and a resized version with the specified dimensions.
 Both images maintain a 1:1 aspect ratio.

 ## Example project
 Explore the example project included in this package to learn more about how the ProfileImageEditor works.